-Trump Administration Sets Plan For Oil Drilling In Arctic Refuge
+Trump Administration Moves Closer To Allowing Oil Drilling In Arctic Refuge

 "As we approach the day where the first drilling rigs arrive and crude starts flowing, I will continue working with great excitement to ensure that Alaska is front and center as we blaze the trail toward American energy dominance," Young said.

+Sierra Club lobbyist Athan Manuel has been fighting to keep rigs out of the refuge for more than 20 years.
+He says the Trump administration is rushing to get at least one company to bid on leases before the end of President Trump's term and the possible arrival of a new president who opposes drilling.

+"I think they just want to ram this down people's throats to show that they can still drill where they want to drill and still prop up the oil industry, even in the face of evidence of climate change," he says.

-"This is another outrageous move by an administration that ignores science and shortcuts the public process," he said, "in an irresponsible rush to help oil companies secure leases on the coastal plain before the 2020 presidential election."
+Wilderness Society's Alaska state director, Karlin Itchoak, said in a statement that the move by the Trump administration "ignores science and shortcuts the public process in an irresponsible rush to help oil companies secure leases on the coastal plain before the 2020 presidential election."

 The coastal plain represents about 8% of the Arctic National Wildlife Refuge's 19.3 million acres.
+It's a place where caribou give birth and polar bears make their dens.
+Environmental groups call it the biological heart of a priceless ecosystem.

+Once drilling rights are sold, it will be harder for a future president to reverse course.
+But Manual says the administration is making a fateful decision by not doing enough to protect polar bears.

+"And so we have a lot of leverage in the courts under the Endangered Species Act, to push back aggressively and that's what we're going to do.
+We're not certainly giving up."

-The U.S. government made it legal to drill there in December 2017 when the Republican-led Congress added the stipulation to the Tax Cuts and Jobs Act.
+The U.S. government made it legal to drill on the coastal plain in December 2017 when the Republican-led Congress added the stipulation to the Tax Cuts and Jobs Act.

 "Interior must conduct at least two lease sales within 10 years," the 2017 law states.
 It adds, "Each lease sale must contain: (1) at least 400,000 acres, and (2) areas that have the highest potential for the discovery of hydrocarbons."